 What Is The Role Of Digital Transformation In Email Deliverability?

 Artificial Intelligence remains a significant driving force behind digital transformation.
 The current business environment depends on numbers and data more than anything else.
 In that case, data is considered a considerable player in marketing.
 Accordingly, AI is used to collect, organize and analyze such datasets.
+And it is the annotated data sets that make the AI models perfect through training.

 In this case, AI is used to collect data relevant to a given section of the market and analyze customer preferences to ensure anything shared is of interest to customers and meets their needs.
 This way, it is easier to get marketing emails read to boost engagement.